Regression thresholds for guarded rollouts

 • The Default option uses LaunchDarkly’s standard regression threshold, appropriate for most use cases.

-• The Set custom thresholds option lets you define how much underperformance you’re willing to tolerate.
+• The Set custom thresholds option lets you define the level of underperformance you are willing to tolerate.
 This option requires familiarity with statistical concepts, which are explained below.

 Minimum context requirement for guarded rollouts

 A new flag variation must be evaluated by a minimum number of contexts during each step of a guarded rollout.
-If this minimum sample size isn’t met, LaunchDarkly automatically rolls back the change.
+If this minimum sample size is not met, LaunchDarkly halts the rollout and reverts traffic to the original variation.

 Regression thresholds

-When you create a guarded rollout, the regression threshold represents the level of underperformance you’re willing to tolerate in the new variation you’re rolling out, called the “treatment,” as compared to the original variation, called the “control.”
+When you create a guarded rollout, the regression threshold represents the level of underperformance you are willing to tolerate in the new variation, called the treatment, compared to the original variation, called the control.
 The threshold value ranges from 0% to 100%.

 Here’s what the values mean:

 • Thresholds closer to 0%: A more conservative approach with minimal tolerance for performance drops.
-This indicates little tolerance for risk that the new variation performs worse than the original.
+This indicates little tolerance for risk that the new variation performs worse than the original variation.

 • Thresholds closer to 100%: A less conservative approach with greater tolerance for potential regressions.
-This indicates greater tolerance for risk, meaning you are more willing to accept the possibility of the new variation performing worse than the original.
+This indicates greater tolerance for risk that the new variation performs worse than the original variation.

 If you want to prioritize detecting even small regressions, set the threshold lower.
-If you’re comfortable with some performance degradation, you can increase the threshold to a value greater than 0%.
+If you are comfortable with some performance degradation, you can increase the threshold to a value greater than 0%.

 How regression thresholds work